-Why Those in Santa Cruz & San Jose Should Consider Treatment at The Camp
+Why Those Near Santa Cruz & San Jose Should Consider Ecstasy Abuse Treatment at The Camp Recovery Center

 Ecstasy abuse is associated with a wide range of short and long-term problems, including damage to users’ physical, mental, and emotional wellbeing.
 Immediate dangers include hyperthermia, hypertension, heart failure, and kidney failure, as well as damage associated with reckless or unsafe behaviors that result from impaired cognition and diminished inhibitions.
 In the days and weeks after a person has abused ecstasy, he or she may experience difficulties experiencing pleasure, reduced cognitive capabilities, sleep disturbances, and a sense of sadness, restlessness, and/or irritability.
 Long-term consequences of ecstasy abuse include depression, anxiety, paranoia, and potentially irreversible changes in brain structure and brain chemistry.
 Individuals who struggle with such challenges are at an increased risk for problems in school, at work, and within the context of their interpersonal relationships.
 The longer a person continues to abuse ecstasy, the greater the likelihood becomes that this behavior will have lasting negative ramifications and a profoundly negative impact on both the substance and quality of his or her life.
 Fortunately, those addicted to ecstasy can undergo rehabilitation at our treatment center.

 Types of Ecstasy Abuse Treatment Offered at The Camp Recovery Center